My family has given me some money – might I need to pay tax on it?

 - Junior ISAs

-- pension contributions paid by your parents on your behalf up to £3,600 (£2,880 net of basic rate tax at 20%).
-Even if you do not pay tax you will still get the benefit of the extra tax being added to the payment.
+- pension contributions paid by your parents on your behalf.
+Your parents can contribute up to £2,880 tax-free and the Government tops up your pension pot by 25%, up to a maximum tax-free pension contribution of £3,600 each tax year.
+So even if you do not pay tax you will still get the benefit of the extra tax being added to the payment.
 The money is not available to you until you retire and there are restrictions on when you can retire, and how much you can take out.
 GOV.UK has a section 'Plan your retirement income' if you want to read more about saving for retirement.